Protecting Our Time, Energy, and Values When It’s Not Easy to Do

 Practice assertive communication: Work on communicating your needs clearly, confidently, and directly.
 Use "I" statements and avoid apologizing or over-explaining.

-Once you've set a boundary, it's essential to prioritize self-care and seek support to manage any anxiety or discomfort that arises.
+Prioritize self-care and seek support to manage any anxiety or discomfort that arises.

 Recognize uncomfortable feelings: Accept that guilt, shame, and self-doubt are natural parts of the process.
 Acknowledge these emotions without judgment.